FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 To **build from source and develop** this project, read the [development guide](docs/how-to-develop.md).

+## Participants of FSOnline Driverless
+We have written an [integration guide](docs/integration-handbook.md) for getting your autonomous systems connected to this simulator.

 ## Credits
 This project is based on the work of some amazing other open-source projects.